 It just cracked me up.

 Which is to say, this dream was better than the dream I had the previous night.
 I've been reading a few articles about North Korea and their threats to wage nuclear war against us.
-Of course, we doubt their capability to launch long-range nuclear missiles against us, and I really not all that frightened by their “U.S. Mainland Strike Plan
+Of course, we doubt their capability to launch long-range nuclear missiles against us, and I really not all that frightened by their “U.S. Mainland Strike Plan,” but North Korea has long fascinated me.
+I really enjoyed Adam Johnson’s THE ORPHAN MASTER’S SON.

 But anyways, in that dream, I'm in a conference room with other people.
 We've been told a nuclear attack might happen.
 I look over my shoulder and, through a window, see a white-hot fireball light the sky, and I think to myself, "please take me with you."